SophieMcGee/sophie-mcgee-copywriting/README.md

 Amendments:

-The tool found an issue with a duplicated </p> within the email marketing section of the services accordion, this has been fixed by removing the duplication.
+The tool found an issue with a duplicated paragraph element within the email marketing section of the services accordion, this has been fixed by removing the duplication.
 The next issues related to recommendations for heading tags within sections, however this was not relevant and the code has been fixed by changing the section element to div elements.

 Final Test: